iust-deep-learning/tensorflow-2-tutorial/README.md

 ### The structure of a single tutorial part
 Each part has at least three different segments.
 The first segment is the tutorial itself, which is basically a Jupyter notebook; the presentation slides for that part is the second segment; and finally, the solutions for the exercises is the last segment.

+**1. Noteboook**

+The notebook should be the primary source of educational material.
+Hence, you may consider completing it first.
+First, It should be as comprehensive as possible.
+Moreover, and more importantly, it must be wholly runnable, and the result of each runnable cell should be provided underneath.
+Additionally, you may consider designing a handful of exercises so that the students in the class can practice them during the session.
+Finally, all notebooks have to follow the template [here](https://github.com/iust-deep-learning/tensorflow-2-tutorial/blob/master/tf_2_0_tutorial_template.ipynb).